bevyengine/bevy-website/content/news/2022-04-15-bevy-0.7/index.md

 <div class="release-feature-authors">authors: @mockersf</div>

-[`Sprite`] components can now define an [`Anchor`] point, which determines the "origin" of the sprite.
+[`Sprite`] components can now define an [`Anchor`] point (also known as a "pivot" point), which determines the "origin" of the sprite.
 Sprites still default to a "center" origin, but this is now configurable:

 ```rust
 commands.spawn_bundle(SpriteBundle {